Wednesday, January 16, 2013

 Starboard Side - Almost Done Removing Paint

 It has been over ten years of adding layers of bottom paint to Ariel, so we decided it was time to remove it all and start over.
-We contracted with RAM Marina to remove all of the existing paint, epoxy any imperfections, add a barrier coat (against water penetration to the fiberglass) and then to apply new bottom paint.
-Having experienced living aboard the boat while in the yard two years ago here in Guatemala we knew it was not something we would repeat.
-We rented a very nice fully furnished bungalow for Q1200 which is about $150 per week, or if we need to extend our stay the rate is Q2500 or about $320 per month.
-One of the benefits was that we were able to move our food from our freezer and refrigerator ( which does not work without seawater for cooling ) to the bungalow.
-The work so far has been progressing on schedule which is somewhat of a miracle because each night since we hauled we have had steady and at times heavy rain, but the days for the most part have been dry.
-As I am writing this though our luck seems to be changing as it is raining in what looks like it may be an all day event.
+We contracted with RAM Marina to remove all existing paint, epoxy over any imperfections, apply a barrier coat (to prevent water penetration into the fiberglass), and then apply new bottom paint.
+Having experienced living aboard the boat while in the yard two years ago, we knew it was not something we would repeat.
+We rented a very nice, fully furnished bungalow for Q1200, which is about $150 per week, or Q2500 for an extended stay, about $320 per month.
+One of the benefits was that we were able to move our food from our freezer and refrigerator (which does not work without seawater for cooling) to the bungalow.
+The work so far has been progressing on schedule, which is somewhat of a miracle because each night since we hauled, we have had steady and at times heavy rain, but the days for the most part have been dry.
+As I am writing this, though, our luck seems to be changing, as it is raining in what looks like an all-day event.